angelalonso/linux_simracing/GTR2/GTR2_Story_Mode/README.md

     17 May Brands Hatch indy

-Brands Hatch Indy Circuit is a popular racing circuit located in Kent, England.
-It's known for its short and challenging layout, featuring a combination of fast corners and technical sections.
+Brands Hatch Indy Circuit is a popular racing circuit, known for its short and challenging layout.
 Let's explore the layout of the Brands Hatch Indy Circuit and strategies for navigating each turn effectively:

     Paddock Hill Bend (Turn 1):
         Paddock Hill Bend is a sharp downhill right-hand corner and the iconic opening turn of the circuit.